-If the speed is exceeded, the limited speed flashes on the instrument panel accompanied by a beep.
+While the speed is being exceeded, the programmed speed displayed on the instrument panel flashes.

 Then, release the accelerator: the speed limiter function will return as soon as you reach a speed lower than the stored speed.

 Limited speed cannot be maintained